colinfabre/b2spm/README.md

 It enables the analysis of bark beetle epidemiology for the current period (current year, for monitoring) or the future (to anticipate attack risks and adapt forest management strategies).

-The model is based on a minimum computational and interpretation grid.
-The computational grid is constrained by the systematic spacing of DRIAS points (8 km), which are pseudo-randomly distributed across France.
-The interpretation grid is set at 250 m to account for the spatialization accuracy limits of the indicators and the intra-valley/forest massif variability, which is difficult to model at a finer scale.
+The model is based on a minimum interpretation grid.
+This grid is set at 250m to account for the spatialization accuracy limits of the indicators and the intra-valley/forest massif variability, which is difficult to model at a finer scale.
 Therefore, a probable attack should only be assessed at this spatial scale.

 <p align="center">
   <img src="man/figures/roi.png" width="200" height="116"><br>